 ON THIS PAGE: You will find basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Vulvar Cancer.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this entire guide.

 About the vulva

-The vulva is a woman’s external genitalia.
+The vulva is the external genitalia of the female reproductive system.
 It is made up of the skin and fatty tissue that surround the clitoris and the openings of the vagina and urethra.
 The fatty tissue makes up 2 folds on each side of the vaginal opening, called the labia majora and labia minora.
 Cancer of the vulva occurs most often in or on the labia.
 Less often, it can occur on the clitoris or in glands on the sides of the vaginal opening, called the Bartholin’s glands, which produce a mucus-like lubricating fluid.

 About vulvar cancer

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Vulvar cancer is named for the type of tissue where the cancer started.
-However, vulvar skin can also develop skin cancers like all other skin.
+However, vulvar skin can also develop skin cancers like all other skin on the body.
 The most common type of vulvar cancer is squamous cell carcinoma.
 Other, less common vulvar cancers include adenocarcinoma, melanoma, sarcoma, and verrucous carcinoma.